-The UK is brimming with world-class educational institutions, from renowned providers of secondary education, such as Eton and Harrow, to some of the best universities in the world.
+The UK is chock-a-block with world-class educational institutions, from renowned providers of secondary education, such as Eton and Harrow, to some of the best universities in the world.
 The UK has seven universities in the top 50 of the Times Higher Education 2016-17 World University Rankings.
 These include Imperial College London (#8), University College London (#15) and the University of Edinburgh (#27).
 UK universities take up two of the top five positions, with the University of Cambridge rated fourth and the University of Oxford rated the number one university in the world.

 3. Health care